vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 One simple way to understand Indian philosophy is by looking into the research questions that a Vaiśeṣika student addresses in the opening dialogue of gloss VSc 1.1.1, on the one hand, and to the fundamental ontic categories of gloss VSc 1.1.4–6 on the other hand.
 The opening discussion between a teacher and a student is characteristic of the conversational mode of transmission of classical and early medieval Indian philosophy, a mode of teaching that was widespread in both Classical Greece \(see Plato’s Dialogues\) as well as in the Upaniṣads \(see Dialogue between Uddālaka Āruṇi and Śvetaketu\).
 At origin, the aphoristic style of Indian philosophy is either Śramaṇic or Buddhist.
 The second section of the Pāli canon known as Sutta Piṭaka comprises a vast number of ‘threads’ of thought \(‘sutta’ in Pāli, ‘sūtra’ in Sanskrit\) recognised to be the sayings of the Buddha himself.
 Sūtras, however, should not be confused with either ‘mantras’ \(in the Vedas\), or with ‘ślokas’ \(poetical verses that follow a precise meter used in the

-19  I have shown recently that enumeration and knowledge in Vaiśeṣika, quite unsurprisingly, have, like other Indian philosophical systems, a soteriological goal.
+[^19]:  I have shown recently that enumeration and knowledge in Vaiśeṣika, quite unsurprisingly, have, like other Indian philosophical systems, a soteriological goal.
 See Ionut Moise, Salvation in Indian Philosophy, 2019.

-20  Strawson 1959: 10.
+[^20]:  Strawson 1959: 10.

-21 I have contextualised the metaphysics of Vaiśeṣika in relation to modern analytic philosophy.
+[^21]: I have contextualised the metaphysics of Vaiśeṣika in relation to modern analytic philosophy.

 Contrary to post-colonial theory, comparative philosophy argues that philosophical conversation should not make any judgements of superiority, or inferiority, nor the conversion and domination of thought over and above the reality of being, to which philosophy is committed.

-22 Strawson 1959: 10.
+[^22]: Strawson 1959: 10.

-* Introduction to Indian philosophy and Vaiśeṣika * 7
+{{7}}

 epic literature\).
 The preservation of the sūtras is problematic, not least because they – unlike mantras and ślokas – lack in rhyme and beauty, which otherwise render them easier to memorise and transmit.
 These sūtras became the ‘founding